University of Illinois Urbana-Champaign

 Fab Lab camps are for ages 10+.
 Our curricula has been designed for campers that have some basic computer knowledge, are able to independently problem solve, manage new tools, and engage in group work. *An exception can be made for campers who are 9 but will turn 10 on or before September 1st of this year.

-After you register, you will receive an automated confirmation email.
-If you do not receive an email, please contact us to make sure we know you are coming.
+After you registered and paid, you will receive an automated confirmation email from our system with your camper’s name, selected camps and dates, and payment details.
+If you do not receive an email, please contact us and we can check on your registration status.

 Camps will have a 15-20 min snack/recess break during each session.
-Snacks and drinks will NOT be provided.
+Snacks and drinks will NOT be provided by us, but campers are welcome to enjoy things they’ve brought from home during this time.

 Philosophy and Learning Processes